 At any given time, a handful of organizations call themselves honor societies while operating more like profit-making ventures.
 In ACHS’s opinion, these societies offer little or no benefit in advancing student scholarship and leadership, and membership in them does not indicate that a student has attained “superior scholastic achievement” as defined by both the Association of College Honor Societies and the United States Office of Personnel Management.

 Membership in ACHS guarantees that a society meets strict criteria designed to ensure student growth and tangible, lifelong benefits to belonging.
-Certification for membership is provided by the ACHS credentialing body only to ACHS member societies and organizations that complete a Petition for Membership.
+Certification for membership is provided by the ACHS credentialing body only to organizations that complete a qualifying petition for membership.

-ACHS strongly encourages all students and their parents to carefully examine invitations to join a society that is not a member of ACHS.
+ACHS strongly encourages all students and their parents to carefully examine invitations to join a society that is not certified by ACHS.
 We recommend that you do not commit to a financial obligation until you have verified that membership in any non-certified group is, in fact, an honor.

 To assist you in making these determinations, we have developed a checklist you can use to verify that an organization truly exists to bestow an honor upon and provide a service to you or to your student.
 If any of these criteria are not met, we strongly encourage you to carefully consider your options.